 Locations:

-A fluency disorder is when a person has chronic, repeat problems with continuous speech.
+A fluency disorder disrupts the flow of your speech.
 There are two main types: stuttering and cluttering.
-The signs and symptoms of a fluency disorder vary from person to person.
-A speech-language pathologist can diagnose the condition and teach you ways to better control your speech.
+Signs and symptoms of fluency disorders vary from person to person.
+A speech-language pathologist (SLP) can diagnose the condition and teach you how to control your speech and manage your symptoms.

 Overview

-Fluency is the flow of a person’s speech.
+Fluency is the flow of your speech.
 A person is fluent when they speak continuously and smoothly.
-A fluency disorder involves chronic and repeated interruptions to speech flow.
+A fluency disorder involves repeated interruptions to speech flow.

 Advertisement